Lake Anna

-Lake Anna is one of the largest freshwater inland reservoirs in Virginia, covering an area of 13000 acre, and located 72 mi south of Washington, D.C., in Louisa and Spotsylvania counties (and partially in Orange County at the northern tip).
+Lake Anna is one of the largest freshwater inland reservoirs in Virginia, covering an area of 20 sqmi, and located 72 mi south of Washington, D.C., in Louisa and Spotsylvania counties (and partially in Orange County at the northern tip).
 The lake is easily accessible from Fredericksburg, Richmond, Charlottesville, Northern Virginia, and Washington, D.C., and is one of the most popular recreational lakes in the state.